Making Provision for AWME - Your Will

-Making a Will is not difficult, but it does require you to think about what you own and what you want to happen in the event of your death.
-Whilst you will be secure in your resurrection to a heavenly dwelling, it is important to consider to ensure those left behind are certain of your wishes – and that your estate can achieve your intended works.
+Making a will is not difficult, but it does require you to think about what you own and what you want to happen in the event of your death.
+Whilst you will be secure in your resurrection to a heavenly dwelling, it is important to ensure those left behind are certain of your wishes, and that your estate can achieve your intended works.

 "Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.
 21 Wherever your treasure is, there the desires of your heart will also be”.
 Matthew 6:20-21 (NLT)

-We would always recommend that good legal advice is taken to prepare your Will – even if you think your circumstances are simple, they are very particular to you and making sure you are helped to come up with a Will that does not just say what you want but sets out the best way for that to be achieved can be invaluable.
+We would always recommend that good legal advice is taken to prepare your will – even if you think your circumstances are simple, they are very particular to you and making sure you have help to come up with a will that does not just say what you want but sets out the best way for that to be achieved can be invaluable.

-In advance of making an appointment to make a Will, there are some key questions you can think about and some information you can gather together to have to hand which can save time and costs for you.
+In advance of making an appointment to make a will, there are some key questions you can think about and some information you can gather which can save you time and money.